 - If you are coming for a major event, plan in advance.
 Hotel rooms sell out quickly for big events like football games, graduation and the annual Little 500.
 The Visitors Center keeps track of availability, so give us a call.

 - Indiana University has a large campus with lots of amazing things to see, so be sure to allow plenty of time to explore, and don't forget to wear comfortable shoes.

 - Parking can be difficult for visitors, but there are options.
 The Visitors Center sells one-day "A" permits, which allow you to park in almost any parking spot on campus (exceptions are handicapped and reserved spots).
 There are also several pay-parking garages you can use, on campus and on the perimeter.
-See our Maps and Transportation section for more details.
+See our Campus Parking section for more details.
 Your best bet is to find a spot and stick with it all day.
 You'll enjoy more of the campus by walking through it.